CCA has made initial updates to the CLEAR Methodology for clean cooking carbon projectsRead the Latest

 About the Clean Cooking and Climate Consortium

-In 2021, the Clean Cooking Alliance (CCA) convened the Clean Cooking and Climate Consortium (4C), a group of partners supporting countries’ efforts in using cooking energy interventions to achieve climate goals as part of their Nationally Determined Contributions (NDC) targets or through the international carbon market.
+Founded in 2021 and led by the Clean Cooking Alliance (CCA), the Clean Cooking and Climate Consortium (4C) is a group of partners supporting efforts to achieve climate goals through clean cooking action.

 Many countries recognize that fighting climate change requires advancing clean cooking access.
-A total of 98 low- and middle-income countries (LMICs) include household energy or clean cooking-related goals in their NDCs.
-These efforts are in line with the recommendations of the Intergovernmental Panel on Climate Change (IPCC) which stresses that limiting global temperature rise to 1.5°C requires rapid and unprecedented action by all countries, including scaling clean and efficient cooking technologies.
+A total of 96 low- and middle-income countries (LMICs) include clean cooking-specific or broader household energy measures in their nationally determined contributions (NDCs).
+These national plans align with the recommendations of the Intergovernmental Panel on Climate Change (IPCC), which stresses that limiting global temperature rise requires rapid and unprecedented action by all countries, including scaling clean and efficient cooking technologies.

 READ 4C's NDCs FACTSHEET